 Welcome to the University, and to our sport and health related courses in the Department for Health.
-We are very proud of our courses, and the research that our staff are doing that directly feeds into our teaching, so we hope you will enjoy learning from them and seeing some of the subjects you are interested in coming to life.
-We are lucky to be studying and researching topics that have the potential for such direct impact on people's lives, and hope that your time at Bath is a Launchpad for you into a career that really makes a difference.
+We are very proud of our courses, and the research and applied practice that our staff are doing that directly feeds into our teaching, so we hope you will enjoy learning from them and seeing some of the subjects you are interested in coming to life.
+We are lucky to be studying and researching topics that have the potential for such direct impact on people's lives, and hope that your time at Bath is a launchpad for you into a career that you love and really makes a difference.